 Molding the head Part 2

+Molding Latex Creature Head, originally uploaded by Jamie Durrant.
 I used around five layers of plaster to give me the thickness and support I needed.
 With every new batch of plaster I apply, I add some acrylic paint.
-This colours the plaster so that I can be sure that I have completely covered the previous layer.
+This colours the plaster so that I can be sure that I have completely covered the previous […]

 Molding the head